-The 2020 Census will ask a series of questions about you and each person who lives with you.
-When responding, you’ll record the race of each person who is living in your home on April 1, 2020.
+The 2020 Census asked a series of questions about you and each person who lives with you.
+When responding, you were asked to record the race of each person living in your home on April 1, 2020.

-We understand you might have questions about providing this information.
-Here are some guidelines for responding:
+We understand you might have had questions about providing this information.
+Here were some of the guidelines for responding:

-You may select one or more boxes for the race or races you identify with and enter your origins in the write-in space.
+You had the option to select one or more boxes for the race or races you identify with and enter your origins in the write-in space.

 More about the Question Options

-We ask the question this way to comply with the federal government’s standards—provided by the U.S. Office of Management and Budget—for collecting data on race and Hispanic origin.
+We asked the question this way to comply with the federal government’s standards—provided by the U.S. Office of Management and Budget—for collecting data on race and Hispanic origin.

-First, the question is based on how you identify.
-Second, the race categories generally reflect social definitions in the U.S. and are not an attempt to define race biologically, anthropologically, or genetically.
+First, the question was based on how you identify.
+Second, the race categories generally reflected social definitions in the U.S. and were not an attempt to define race biologically, anthropologically, or genetically.
 We recognize that the race categories include racial and national origins and sociocultural groups.

-We’ve made significant improvements to the question this decade to give everyone an opportunity to respond with their detailed racial identities.
-Providing this detail is an opportunity—not a requirement.
+We made significant improvements to the question this decade to give everyone an opportunity to respond with their detailed racial identities.
+Providing this detail was an opportunity—not a requirement.

 Based on research and positive feedback from communities over the past 10 years, people who identify as White or Black now have space to enter their detailed identities, such as the examples listed on the questionnaire.